Christmas Offer - Every Learner Must Check Out - Flat 88% OFF on All Access Pass

 4 PCs connected to a router which is connected to the destination PC.
 The Destination PC is getting data from all PCs showcasing broadcast.

-These are the three types of IP Addresses Based on Operational Characteristics.
+These are the four types of IP Addresses Based on Operational Characteristics.
 Let’s now look at the different versions of IP addresses.

 Versions of IP Address